IPL Ticket

 Address Contact Number

-High Commission of India, Level 1, Wisma HRIH Lotus, 442, Jalan Pahang, Setapak, Federal Territory of Kuala Lumpur, Malaysia, 53000 (03) 4024 0990 (Country code: 006)
+High Commission of India, Level 1, Wisma HRIH Lotus, 442, Jalan Pahang, Setapak, Kuala Lumpur, Malaysia, 53000 (03) 4024 0990 (Country code: 006)

 Travel Tips for Indian Nationals to Malaysia

-• Keep Emergency Numbers: Save the Indian High Commission contact (006 -(03) 4024 0990) and local emergency numbers for safety.
+• Keep Emergency Numbers - Save the Indian High Commission contact (006 -(03) 4024 0990) along with local emergency helplines for safety.

 Malaysia Travel Advisories